camour/hackathon-frontend/README.txt

 This repository launches the frontend part, that is a "e-monitoring" web application The goal of this frontend part is to display on the navigator patients'health datas (temperature and acceleration).

+We highly recommend to use Windows 10 !

 -----------------------------------------------------------------------------------------

 Project installation :